diegovfeder/diegovfeder/README.md

 ## About

-👯 I’m currently working full-time as frontend and app engineer at Tarmac.io.
+👯 I’m currently working full-time as frontend engineer at Tarmac.io.
 Here are some projects that I've had the opportunity to contribute:
 - Lucra Sports (https://lucrasports.com)
 - iCapitalNetwork (https://www.icapitalnetwork.com)
 - AT&T TV Demo App (https://www.att.com/tv)